-Ngugi, born into a large peasant family, was baptised James Ngugi and educated in English, a language that evolved in a very different culture.
-It was used to convey different ideas of self, individual, community, nature, time, beauty, loyalty, respect, kinship terms, humor, idioms, gender roles, animals, and so much else.
-Moreover, it was alien to the language-world of Ngugi’s daily life in Kenya—of the streets, boyhood fights, swear words, commerce, labor, family, love, food, festivals, geography, plants, etc. Not only that, his own language was ‘associated in his impressionable mind with low status, humiliation, corporal punishment, slow-footed intelligence’ and worse.
-If the bullet was the means of physical subjugation, writes Ngugi, language was the means of spiritual subjugation of the African child, resulting ‘in the dissociation of the sensibility of that child from his natural and social environment, what we might call colonial alienation.’
+Ngugi, born into a large peasant family, was baptized James Ngugi and educated in English, a language that evolved outside Africa, shaped by and organically intertwined with a very different cultural milieu.
+It had evolved to convey different ideas of self, individual, community, nature, time, beauty, loyalty, respect, kinship terms, humor, idioms, gender roles, animals, and so much else from a particular ontology.
+Moreover, it was alien to the language-world of Ngugi’s daily life in Kenya—of the streets, boyhood fights, swear words, commerce, labor, family, love, food, festivals, geography, plants, and more.
+Not only that, his own language was ‘associated in his impressionable mind with low status, humiliation, corporal punishment, slow-footed intelligence’ and worse.
+Ngugi wrote that if the bullet was the means of physical subjugation, language was the means of spiritual subjugation of the African child, resulting ‘in the dissociation of the sensibility of that child from his natural and social environment, what we might call colonial alienation.’

 What then to make of literature written in European languages by Africans?
 What does it mean to write a realistic novel in which African peasants and factory workers speak English or French?
 Can a writer, his formal education entirely in English, capture in it the tenor and rhythms of ordinary African life?
 What tradition of the English language novel does the African writer look up to?
 Ngugi argues for classifying their work— including that of talented writers like Achebe, Soyinka, Armah, Ousmane, and others—not as African literature but as Afro-European literature, i.e., ‘literature written by Africans in European languages.’

 So where did this viewpoint lead Ngugi?
-Though he wrote his early literary works in English, he now writes only in Gikuyu (and then translates into English).
-He abandoned English in mid-career, soon after his great polemic, Decolonizing the Mind, came out in 1986.
+Though he wrote his early literary works in English, he now writes all his creative works only in Gikuyu and then translates them into English (he also continues to speak in English as before, not the least because he was forced into exile from Kenya).
+He made this switch in mid-career, soon after his great polemic, Decolonizing the Mind, came out in 1986.
 He recounts in it a story from his early career, when he attended the African Writers Conference in Kampala, which invited only authors writing in English.
-‘What is African Literature?’ was a much debated question at the conference, about which he wrote:
+‘What is African Literature?’ was a much-debated question at the conference, about which he wrote:

 English and Indian Literature

 Ngugi’s experience in Kenya will resonate with many Indians.
 I myself grew up in the Hindi belt, in the central Indian city of Gwalior.
-Though I went to an English medium school run by Carmelite nuns, I only spoke Hindi at home and in my neighborhood until I left home for college.
+Though I went to an English medium school run by Carmelite nuns (of St. Teresa of Avila), I only spoke Hindi at home and in my neighborhood until I left home for college.
 In the classroom—except in the Hindi class—I too was required to speak only English.
 Failure to comply meant public embarrassment.
-Though English had little relevance to my everyday life, I recall how parents in our neighborhood—of middleclass professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi.
-English had become a class marker; one used it to distinguish oneself from the riff-raff.
+Though English then had little relevance to my everyday life, I recall how parents in our neighborhood—of middle-class professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi, which is what everyone spoke (‘Hindi’ is a catchall for a range of linguistic dialects, such as Hindustani, Awadhi, Bhojpuri, Garhwali, Haryanvi, etc., as well as Modern Standard Hindi, a recent innovation by the elites of North India, with its own hegemonistic tendencies).
+English had become a class marker; one used it to distinguish oneself from the ‘riff-raff’.
 Even today it is spoken by a small minority and floats atop a host of indigenous mother tongues.

 By the time I went to school, English had already acquired enormous practical benefits.
 Like a goddess, it offered new visions to converts like me, opened new doors, gave me access to a more dominant culture and a global economy where English proficiency is an undeniable asset.
-But my point here is neither about the benefits of English, nor to lament the course of history—who knows what an alternate history might have been?
-Rather it is to recall the politics surrounding the arrival and the spread of English in the colonies, to reflect on the reach and the world of the Indian writer in English, and—for the sake of a more complete accounting—to consider the costs that our attitude to English and its parent culture continues to extract from us.
-Following Ngugi on African writing, should we not also wonder whether Indian writing in English qualifies as Indian or as Indo-European literature (i.e., literature written by Indians in a European language), with Indian literature referring only to works in languages with long and pervasive roots in Indian cultures?
+The caste elites have understood this for generations and have used English as a tool to further entrench their power and dominance.
+The subaltern classes are only now using the same playbook to catch up, and understandably so!
+But my point here is neither about the many practical benefits of English, nor to lament the course of history—who knows what an alternate history might have been?
+Rather it is to recall the politics surrounding the arrival and the spread of English in the colonies, to reflect on the reach and the world of the Indian writer in English, and—for the sake of a more complete accounting—to also consider the costs that our attitude to English, its parent culture, and its speakers, continues to extract from us.
+Moreover, following Ngugi on African writing, should we not also wonder whether Indian writing in English qualifies as Indian or as Indo-European literature (i.e., literature written by Indians in a European language), with Indian literature referring only to works in languages with long and pervasive roots in Indian cultures?

 But wait, says a part of me, how can it be otherwise?
 The culture that brought us English and came to dominate us had greater power tied to its claim to greater knowledge.
 So long as this relationship holds in our minds, and we look up to that culture for our self-definition and direction, much else will remain too, including our writers’ insecurities and our elites’ colonial mindsets.
 I too am caught in its vortex.
 As an individual, perhaps the best approach to decolonizing my own mind—short of the radical choice Ngugi made for himself—is to be acutely aware of my predicament, interrogate my own linguistic and cultural hierarchies, and invite others to do the same.